Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 • Cost constraints

 If you don't do this exercise, we will under-tune the system.
-And sometimes might over plan which can be a costly exercise.
+And they sometimes might overplan which can be a costly exercise.

-Use profilers for each part of the application and spend enough time on profiling before attempting to fix.
-Our experience is that on a slow request typically 80-90% will go in a particular part of the request.
-May be a slow query or slow DOM binding for instance.
+Use profilers for each part of the application, and spend enough time on Profiling Phase before attempting to fix.
+Our experience is that on a slow request, typically 80-90% will go into a particular part of the request.
+It may be a slow query or slow DOM binding for instance.

 Our tools of choice for this: